mindflowgo/js-input-tags/README.md

 ```

 ####
-If you modify the javascript in src/index.js, you can build it with npm run build for distribution.
+If you modify the javascript in src/inputtags.js, you can build it with `npm run build` for distribution.

 Before forking and spreading another version, please contact the author with a PR if you have improvements
 you would like.
 I'd be happy to integrate improvements.